yuhaolan/dust_project/users/Sean_Flaherty/src/README.txt

 	Usage: python cnn.py

 	2.coord.py
-	Function: transfer [latitude,longitude] value to [latitude_index, latitude_index] of the layer1 of one grb2 file
+	Function: translate [latitude,longitude] value to [latitude_index, latitude_index] of the layer1 of one grib2 file
 	Usage: python coord.py

 	3.getinfo.py
-	Function: get all (latitude,longitude) pairs in one layer of one grb2 file
+	Function: get all (latitude,longitude) pairs in one layer of one grib2 file
 	Usage: python getinfo.py

 	4.gettemp.py
-	Function: get the data about layer=temperature of one grb2 file
+	Function: get the data in the given temperature layer (e.g., temperature10, temperature 20) from one grib2 file One grib2 file may contain layers for different temperature, air pressure.
 	Usage: python gettemp.py

 	5.gribtest.py
-	Function: print all the layers of one grb2 file
+	Function: print all the layers of one grib2 file (e.g., if I have 18 layers in the grib2 file, this function prints 18 objects (one object for one layer)
 	Usage: python gribtest.py

 	6.ingestor.py
-	Function: test ingest(filename, x, y) function to open a file; filename is one grb2 file, x is row index, y is column index;
+	Function: test ingest(filename, x, y) function to open a file; filename is one grib2 file, x is row index, y is column index; The parameters are hardcoded.
 	Usage: python ingestor.py
+        Pre: Need named 'pygrib'

 	7.pca_setup.py
-	Function: import 3 libraries: bumpy,pygrib and ingestor
+	Function: import 3 libraries: bumpy,pygrib, and ingestor
 	Usage: python pca_setup.py

 	8.recorder.py
-	Function: try to import dust event data from the original grb2 files
+	Function: import dust event data from the original grib2 files
 	Error: lack of the specific data files, fail to confirm
 	Usage: python recorder.py

 	9.speedtest.py
-	Function: try to import dust event data from the original grb2 files, this is test code for recorder.py
+	Function: try to import dust event data from the original grib2 files, this is test code for recorder.py
 	Error: lack of the specific data files, fail to confirm
 	Usage: python speedtest.py

 data preprocess:

 	*1.datagen.py
-	Function: generate the train data from one grb2 file.
+	Function: generate the train data from one grib2 file.
 To randomly generate non-dust dates, we'll use the mean and standard deviations of the latitudes and longitudes for all dust entries.
 Write to the output CSV an entry with the file name, indices, and that it is a nondust event (0) or a dust event(1).
 	Error: lack of the specific data files, fail to confirm
 	Usage: python datagen.py

 	2.getdates.py
-	Function: generate nondustentries.csv by writing dates to the names of grb2 files
+	Function: generate nondustentries.csv by writing dates to the names of grib2 files
 	Usage: python getdates.py

 	*3.pca.py